Monkcastle, North Ayrshire: Monkcastle

 The ruins of Monkcastle are in woodland to the west of the A737 trunk road on the right bank of the River Garnock, 1+1/4 mi south of Dalry and 2+1/2 mi north of Kilwinning and represent a small, late 16th or early 17th century 'T-plan' laird's house which has replaced some of the earlier structures that stood on the site; a Monkcastle is recorded in 1536.
 The castle measures around 48 ft by 18 ft, standing two storeys high, with a central staircase tower projecting, and rising one storey higher.
 The entirely ruinous interior has extensive brickwork and concrete supports; the ground floor is vaulted.
 The entrance door is unusually wide and low, with carvings above.
 The building is domestic, rather than military in style, with corbie-stepped gables and stones laid in courses.
 In 1895 Smith records the castle ruins as having been recently restored, suggesting consolidation work.
 Hooks for window shutters survive at the first floor level.
 Crow stepped dormer heads were added in the 19th century and windows on the south elevation may have been enlarged at this time.
-The buildings rear wall has been greatly altered to give access to another building circa 19th century.
+The building's rear wall has been greatly altered to give access to another building circa the 19th century.

 Close and Riches see the layout to be a mirror image of Crosbie Tower that may have been inspired by Monkcastle.

 The Rev. William Lee Kerr in 1900 described the castle as ruinous and made reference to cellars "which can still be traced underground."
 No such cellars are visible today (2011).